chloealbright/DevHiveMind/Companies/UML & User Stories Flow/Epics to user stories.md

 ---
 tags:
+  - agile
+  - example
 author:
   - jacgit18
-Comments: This documentation discusses
+Comments: This documentation discusses a driving school related user story example with acceptance criteria.
-Status:
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-02-27
 Relates: "[[Features for a driving school]]"
 ---
 1. As a driving school administrator, I want to ensure that professional instructors are available for students.